 Interestingly, a few weeks ago someone sent me this question:

 “I know the mind maps with a main idea on each branch can give a great review of the most essential ideas but the point is that law is full of data, definitions and I’m not sure how to present them . . . so could you share with us some of your legal masterpieces?”

 I would hardly call my mind maps ‘legal masterpieces’ but I’m happy to share them with everyone if it will help to break the illusion that legal mind maps need to be works of art or look a certain way.

-In theory, I really like this idea, but when it comes to the reality of studying several subjects at University and having a heavy workload, I just don’t think many of us would feel totally confident creating mind maps with only one keyword word per line.
-Speaking for myself, there is this fear that when it comes time to revise these mind maps just before exams, there may not be much triggering action taking place (and instead just a whole heap of confusion and stress).
+In theory, I really like this idea.
+But when it comes to the reality of studying several subjects at university and having a heavy workload, I just don’t think many of us would feel totally confident creating mind maps with only one keyword word per line.
+For myself, I fear when it comes time to revise, there may not be much triggering action occurring (and instead just a whole heap of confusion and stress!).

-Let me show you one of the mind maps I did for my favourite unit, International Environmental Law (click on image to enlarge).
+Let me show you one of the mind maps I did for my favourite legal unit, International Environmental Law . . .

-Once you’ve done your detailed mind maps, it’s a good idea to create an overarching mind map that contains significantly less text.
-You want to do this on one big piece of paper to bring together all the information and clarify things for yourself.
+Once you’ve completed your detailed mind maps for a subject (and you may have dozens), it’s a good idea to create an overarching mind map that contains significantly less text.
+You want to do this on one big piece of A3 paper to bring together all the information, see connections between ideas and clarify things for yourself.